compressa-net/compressa/README.md

 ## AI services that were explored
-- [x] Stable Diffusion - logo
+&check; Stable Diffusion - logo

-- [x] AssemblyAI - audio to text, chapter summary
+&check; AssemblyAI - audio to text, chapter summary

-- [x] co:here - text compression (!! generated low quality summaries, I can't use them.)
+&cross; co:here - text compression (!! generated low quality summaries, I can't use them.)

-- [x] wordtune - text compression (!! they don't have a public API, I can't use them.)
+&cross; wordtune - text compression (!! they don't have a public API, I can't use them.)

-- [ ] ChatGPT - text compression (works very good, but no public API available yet)
+&check; ChatGPT - text compression (works very good, but no public API available yet)

-- [ ] Uberduck - text-to-speech (sounds good, integration should be straightforward)
+&cross; Uberduck - text-to-speech (sounds good, integration should be straightforward)

-- [x] Microsoft Speech Studio - customized text-to-speech (!! seems like a good option for custom voices, but needs special permission)
+&cross; Microsoft Speech Studio - customized text-to-speech (!! seems like a good option for custom voices, but needs special permission)

-- [ ] Google Translate - translation
+&cross; Google Translate - translation

-- [x] GitHub Copilot - programming
+&check; GitHub Copilot - programming

 ## Steps to completion
 - [x] Start a new solution the basic templates of .NET 7 ASP.NET and MAUI.